Must Have Items To Pack In Your Emergency Bag Today

 You need about one gallon of water per person each day for drinking and basic hygiene.
 For a 72-hour period, pack at least three gallons per person.
 This amount covers your body's needs even in hot or stressful conditions.

 Staying hydrated helps you think clearly and avoid heat-related illnesses.
-Dehydration affects your physical and mental performance quickly, which can lead to dangerous situations in an emergency.
+Dehydration affects your physical and mental performance quickly, which can make any situation harder to manage.
 Carrying enough water reduces these risks.

 Consider the number of people depending on your emergency bag.
 Children and seniors may need slightly less, but it's safer to prepare for the full gallon each day.
 What would happen if your stored water ran out sooner than expected?
 Packing a little extra can make a big difference.